 Another important component of CBD testing is the cannabinoid potency and terpene profile.
 The cannabinoid potency tells us what percentage of CBD and other cannabinoids are contained in the concentrate.
 CBD manufacturing companies should at least include certificates of analysis for both the concentrates they are using for products and any ingestible final products made with the concentrates.
 The final product testing is to verify dosage and rule out contamination during the manufacturing process.
 The terpene profile analyzes the aromatic components of the plant.
 Each terpene’s medicinal value varies, and this detailed information may be helpful to patients when choosing a product, especially a flower.

 CBD products, ingestible or topical, should be natural and organic.
 No preservatives or fillers should be in quality medicine.
 Check your ingredients and ask about test results of products.
 Test results help to verify dosage so patients can make sure the correct dose is in the product that is on the label.
 Yes, some unethical CBD companies have manipulated this information and patients take less CBD than what’s marketed and what they intended to purchase.
-Be wary of companies that don’t provide testing information, either online or in stores.
+Be weary of companies that don’t provide testing information, either online or in stores.

 What does the company provide for their local community?

 Many companies get involved with numerous local community services.
 They may support non-profit programs, sponsor school athletics programs, provide charitable contributions to the community, or participate in local charitable events.
 Humanitarian efforts like these support the community, economy and all the people apart of it.

 Is the company using safe practices and ingredients?